 During this time a person may have clouded thoughts and slowed thinking.
 Breathing rates can fall, placing a person in jeopardy of respiratory failure.

 When a person takes heroin they’re putting a poison into their body.
-When abused chronically, this causes numerous, adverse health effects, including:
+When used chronically, this causes numerous, adverse health effects, including:

 - holes in the nose from snorting the drug (perforated septum)